usnistgov/NFIQ2/examples/README.md

 Each native quality measure will be printed with its respective header.
 Each native quality measure will be printed on a separate line.

-The first value that printed is the ISO/IEC 29794-4:2024 Unified Quality Score and it will appear as:
+The first value that printed is the unified quality score and it will appear as:

 	"UnifiedQualityScore: [value]"